beanit/asn1bean/doc/jasn1-user-guide.md

 ## Intro

 jASN1 can be used for ASN.1 BER/DER encoding/decoding using Java.
-It consists of two projects: jasn1-compiler and the jasn1 library (both licensed under the Mozilla Public License (MPL) v2.0).
+It consists of two projects: jasn1-compiler and the jasn1 library (both licensed under the Apache 2.0 license).
 The jasn1-compiler is an application that creates Java classes from ASN.1 syntax.
 These generated classes can then be used together with the jasn1 library to efficiently encode and decode messages using the Basic Encoding Rules (BER).
 The encoded bytes also conform to the Distinguished Encoding Rules (DER) which is a subset of BER.

 The generated Java classes may be put under a license of your choice.
 The software has been tested under Linux, Android and Windows.